Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 (Compatible with older versions)
 - Added 1, 2 an 3 car balance fluid buffers and modified 4 car ones slightly so that it is possible to transfer information about stored fluid through green wire.
 All are based on Nilaus's design.
 - (fix) 7 car stacker book now has the right blueprints

+18:00 UTC 07.02.2021
+(Compatible with older versions)
+- (fix) Corrected that some blueprints had the wrong blueprint snapping mode or had it at all when they shouldn't

 </details>